spacez320/eudaimonia.io/_posts/2018-6-17-zero-knowledge-passwords.md

 ---

 Passwords can be a sensitive, confusing topic.
-They're like opinions -- everyone's got one, and specifically it seems like everyone's got opinions on how passwords should be managed.
+They're like opinions -- everyone's got one, and specifically opinions on how passwords should be managed.
 Here I try to outline the reasoning around how I think about passwords, and how to easily avoid bad habits.

+## Presenting the problem

+You may have noticed that what we're told about passwords is inconsistent.
+While your banking website declares that the only secure password is one that has twelve letters, at least three capitals, a math equation, and a prime number, your phone (which might have your bank's app on it) only wants you to move your thumb in a certain direction to unlock it.
 Ivory towers hang banners that say we need give up and find a way to get to the post-password world [^1], but for most people on the ground that doesn't help much.
-Meanwhile what we're told to do is inconsistent.
-While your banking website declares that the only secure password is one that has twelve letters, at least three capitals, a math equation, and a prime number, your phone (which might have your bank's app on it) only wants you to move your thumb in a certain direction to unlock it.

-Despite the confusion, it's a pretty common message that passwords are one of those things that most people should better manager [^8], but it's really hard to even know what "better" means, or what the risk really is.
-So we easily commit cardinal sins like using the same password for everything, or using a password that's simple because it's easy to remember, or using a password that has your birthday in it -- all no good.
+Despite the confusion, it's a pretty common message that passwords are one of those things that most people should better manage [^8], but it's really hard to even know what "better" means, or what the risk really is.
+Meanwhile, many of us commit cardinal sins like using the same password for everything, or using a password that's simple because it's easy to remember, or using a password that has your birthday in it -- all of which are clearly wrong.

 As it turns out, doing the right thing with your password management really boils down to a very clear set of rules.

-Ready?
-Here they are:

 <ol style="text-align:center">
 <li>Make your password long.</li>